Although vaping dry herb with the right vaporizer, using the right techniques, is less harmful to your health than smoking…

 - heavy metals like lead, and,

-Using a dry herb vaporizer will not save you from ingesting these contaminants if your cannabis is contaminated.
+But using a dry herb vaporizer will not save you from ingesting these contaminants if your cannabis is contaminated.

 It’s important that you get your cannabis from trusted sources.
+Better yet, always look for a certificate of analysis with full panel testing.

 It’s even better if you can grow your own.
 Then you’re always assured that you have clean product.